Lead Co-Teacher (Infant Classroom)

 - That relationships between children and teachers and children and children are central to learning.

-We are looking for a lead co-teacher for our new infant classroom starting in January 2018.
+We are looking for a lead co-teacher for our infant classroom

 Teachers must be able to work in a collaborative and reflective team.
 Under the supervision of the Director, teachers are responsible for creating a warm and inviting environment and planning a curriculum that is responsive to children.